 Director Kolteo Ais nodded solemnly, and looked at the Academic.
 “Then, Professor, this board determines that you and your group are guilty of treason.
 As Chair, I sentence all of you to death.
 Your research will be destroyed and your names forgotten.”

-Director Kolteo Ais nodded, and said, sourly, “Yes, I’ve seen the projections before.
+Director Kolteo Ais nodded and said in a sour tone, “Yes, I’ve seen the projections before.
 Eight years ago, as a matter of fact.
 But that’s hundreds of years away.
 We cannot sacrifice the Empire of this generation to protect the Empire of tomorrow.
 Not merely on the basis of some fancy math.
 The Empire of today is our charge, and it must be preserved.”
 He smiled.
 “And you have told me yourself that I can do no other than what I do.
 Why bother trying to persuade me?
 Why wrestle against what the Fates decree?”

 A light began flashing on the table’s surface before him.
 He raised his eyebrows, then placed his hands flat on the table, and rose to his feet.
 “Guards, take him away.
 Round up his group.
 Destroy their work.
 Put them to death.
 This meeting is adjourned.
 Excuse me, gentlemen.”